lazartomi/iPat/README.md

 # Example of usage:

-pdb_ids.txt

-// put the PDB IDs of your structures in this file (one per line) e.g. 3ZIW
+pdb_ids.txt --> put the PDB IDs of your structures in this file (one per line) e.g. 3ZIW

-// you can do it like with nano text editor in command line:
+You can do it like with nano text editor in command line:

 > nano pdb_ids.txt

-// now run the calc_properties.py script:
+Now run the calc_properties.py script:

 > python calc_properties.py